WebAssembly/component-model/design/mvp/WIT.md

 An imported or exported interface corresponds to an imported or exported instance in the component model.
 Functions are equivalent to bare component functions.
-Additionally interfaces can be defined inline with an explicit kebab-name that avoids the need to have an out-of-line definition.
+Additionally interfaces can be defined inline with an explicit [plain name] that avoids the need to have an out-of-line definition.

 ```wit
 package local:demo;